Book a luxury suite to a Minnesota Vikings game at the U.S. Bank Stadium

 They would go on to make the playoffs in 12 of the next 15 seasons, 11 of them as division winners.
 Tarkenton returned to the Vikings in 1972 and kept the momentum going.
 The Vikings won four Conference Championships (three with Tarkenton), but came up empty each time in the Super Bowl.
 The Vikings teams of the 1980s, and 90s brought more playoff appearances, always ending in defeat.
 Even the 15-1 season with a then-record 556 points scored in 1998 ended in the NFC Championship game.

 Defensively, the Vikings are always a fearsome opponent.
 Something about those purple jerseys rushing the quarterback always brings back memories of the Purple People Eaters taking down the opposition.
-Defensive end Everson Griffen emulates this every game with his aggressive style.
+Defensive end Everson Griffen emulates this every game with his aggressive style, as does defensive tackle Linval Joseph.
 The backfield tandem of Harrison Smith and Xavier Rhodes ensures that teams will not throw deep too often.
+Cornerback Terence Newman also aims to shut down the opposition.
 Head Coach Mike Zimmer is hoping to bring the pieces of this puzzle together and have them gel in such a way that brings big success to the Twin Cities.

 An impressive plethora of players have suited up for the Vikes over the course of their history.
 Among the most talented are Randy Moss, Cris Carter, Fran Tarkenton, John Randle, Alan Page, Jared Allen, and Adrian Peterson.
 A more detailed history about the Minnesota Vikings teams of past and present can be found by clicking here.